 Our itinerary allows enough time to get acclimatized before the summit push.
 We climb to the southern Base Camp at an altitude of 5500 meters.
 The stunning views of Amadablam, Tawache, and many more spectacular mountains are seen here.
 The breathtaking views of Mt.
 Everest and the parade of peaks from the Lobuche summit.
 We reach the summit with some difficulty by gaining the notch and a short descent.
 Then we climb steep snowy slopes to the fantastic top.

-A Climbing Clinic course held at base camp organised by our experienced mountain expert instructors.
-This will ensure that you acquire the necessary skills and confidence to achieve your goal.
-It is not mandatory that you have prior climbing experience to join this Lobuche east peak climbing.
-However, good outdoor experience and a sound level of fitness is necessary.
-The more fit you the more you enjoy your adventure.
-Thus Lobuche east peak climbing offer a great opportunity of wonderful trekking to peak climbing in the glorious Everest region.
+A Climbing Clinic course was held at a base camp.
+Our experienced climbing guide organized it.
+This will ensure you acquire the necessary skills and confidence to achieve your goal.
+You don't need prior climbing experience to join this Lobuche east peak climbing.
+However, an excellent outdoor experience and a sound fitness level are necessary.
+The more fit you are, the more you enjoy your adventure.
+Thus, this Lobuche peak climbing offers an excellent opportunity for trekking and climbing in the glorious Everest region.

-We stay at local teahouse while trekking up to the base camp of Lobuche peak.
-Once we get to the base camp away from the the house we will have the tented camp to stay on our Lobuche east peak climbing trip.
-We have our cook to prepare all the meals at 5000 meter elevation even thought at extreme surroundings.
-While on stay at teahouse on trekking section the teahouse cook prepare all the meals and off course full board meals with your selection of foods.
-We carry the Oxygen with comprehensive first aid kit as a safety back up.
-No doubt we make sure to have enough trek crew including a porter to each trekker.
-Thus they carry the less wight and of course we are proud to share the benefit of tourism with local people with your support.
+We stay at a local tea house while trekking up to the base camp of Lobuche Peak.
+Once we get to the base camp away from the tea house, we will have the tented camp to stay during a climb.
+Our cook prepares all the meals at 5000 meters elevation, even in extreme surroundings.
+While staying at the teahouse in the trekking section, the teahouse cook prepares all the meals.
+Of course, full board meals include breakfast, lunch, and dinner.
+We carry the Oxygen with a first aid kit as a safety backup.
+We have enough trek crew, including a porter for each trekker.
+Of course, your porter will be carrying less weight than others.